 Each student should also regularly attend the department’s PhD workshops and plan to informally present his or her research in one of the workshops.

 The PhD program emphasizes a foundation in microeconomics, macroeconomics, and econometrics followed by field coursework.
-Students must take PhD coursework in microeconomics, macroeconomics, and econometrics followed by qualifying exams in microeconomics and macroeconomics.
+Students must take PhD coursework in microeconomics, macroeconomics, and econometrics followed by qualifying exams all three areas.
 Students will be given two attempts to pass these exams, and may appeal for a third attempt.
 Students who enter the program in 2020 and beyond will also be required to take and pass a qualifying exam in econometrics.

 PhD dissertations in economics typically consist of three essays or chapters on related research topics.
-Each essay or chapter is written to conform to the norms for publication in research journals in economics or related social sciences.
+Each of the essays or chapters is written to conform to the norms for submission and publication in research journals in economics or related social sciences.